-- Community Venues – The creation of world class “community venues” to include the Amway Center, Dr. Phillips Center for the Performing Arts, reconstructed Citrus Bowl Stadium and a soccer-ready stadium to host Orlando’s new Major League Soccer team.
-Click here to learn more.
+- Community Venues – The creation of world class community venues to include the Amway Center, Dr. Phillips Center for the Performing Arts, reconstructed Citrus Bowl Stadium and a soccer-specific stadium to host Orlando’s new Major League Soccer team.

 - See Art Orlando – Downtown Orlando’s new collection of eight iconic, privately-funded pieces of sculpted art.
 Click here for more information.

-GreenWorks Orlando is Mayor Dyer’s initiative to make Orlando one of the most environmentally-friendly cities in the Southeast.
-Click here for more information.
+- GreenWorks Orlando – Mayor Dyer’s initiative to make Orlando one of the most environmentally-friendly cities in the Southeast.